ufs-community/ufs-weather-model/doc/UsersGuide/source/BuildingAndRunning.rst

 Test Configuration
 ====================

-The UFS Weather Model (WM) can be run in any of several configurations, from a single-component atmospheric model to a fully coupled model with multiple earth system components (e.g., atmosphere, ocean, sea-ice, land, and mediator).
-Each RT test configuration file (located in the ``ufs-weather-model/tests/tests`` :wm-repo:`directory <tree/develop/tests/tests>`) sets default variables by calling functions from ``ufs-weather-model/tests/default_vars.sh`` (view :wm-repo:`default_vars.sh here <blob/develop/tests/default_vars.sh>`).
-Then, the test configuration file sets test-specific variables.
-These values will override the defaults.

 .. note::

    This section explains how forecasts are configured using the regression test (RT) framework.
 For a full list of supported RT configurations, view the `rt.conf <https://github.com/ufs-community/ufs-weather-model/blob/develop/tests/rt.conf>`_ file or visit the :wm-repo:`tests/tests <tree/develop/tests/tests>` directory.

+The UFS Weather Model (WM) can be run in any of several configurations, from a single-component atmospheric model to a fully coupled model with multiple earth system components (e.g., atmosphere, ocean, sea-ice, land, and mediator).
+Each RT test configuration file (located in the :wm-repo:`tests/tests directory <tree/develop/tests/tests>`) sets default variables by calling functions from :wm-repo:`tests/default_vars.sh <blob/develop/tests/default_vars.sh>`.
+Then, the test file sets test-specific variables.
+These values will override the defaults.

 ---------------------
 ``default_vars.sh``
 ---------------------

-``default_vars.sh`` sets a series of machine-specific variables.
+``default_vars.sh`` first sets a series of machine-specific variables.
 It also contains several functions that set defaults for different types of tests. :numref:`Table %s <def-funcs>` describes what each function does.

 .. _def-funcs: